stuartherbert/php-xxhash/README.md

 ## How To Use

-This extension adds one new PHP function:
+This extension adds three new PHP functions:

 ```
+    // 32 bit version (all values are positive)
     int xxhash32(string $data);

+    // 64 bit version (can return negative values since PHP doesn't support unsigned long values)
+    long xxhash64(string $data);

+    // 64 bit version (all values are positive but returned as strings)
+    string xxhash64Unsigned(string $data);
 ```

-It will checksum the string, and return the checksum.
+They will checksum the string, and return the checksum.

 ## License